CaioMizerkowski/CaioMizerkowski.github.io/rand/dice.md

 ## 2. Core Operations

 In Dice Algebra, we have **five** fundamental ways to combine or transform distributions.
-Each one is precise, yet builds the familiar ideas of ｢rolling,｣ 「adding,｣ 「scaling,｣ and more.
+Each one is precise, yet builds the familiar ideas of ｢rolling,｣ ｢adding,｣ ｢scaling,｣ and more.

 ### 2.1 Convolution (Sum of Independent Rolls)